 Finding the right home in any of these Portland neighborhoods is quite possible when working with an expert, local real estate agent.
 A Clever Partner agent can uncover deals for you throughout Portland that fit your preferences and needs.

 Clever Partner Agents are from some of the top real estate franchises and are all full-service agents.
-Get matched with a Clever Partner Agent and we'll pay qualifying buyers 0.5% of the purchase price on homes over $150,000 after closing.
+Get matched with a Clever Partner Agent and we'll pay qualifying buyers cash back after closing.